Stochastic flows and Poisson representations for the block masses of the $\Lambda$-coalescent with dust : moment asymptotics and large deviation estimates: The stochastic flow framework

-almost surely for all $y \in [0,1]$ and $t \geq 0$, where $\mr_{r,u}(z):=\mathsf{Median}\{\frac{z-r}{1-r}, \frac{z}{1-r}, u\}$ for $z\in[0,1]$.
-For a population that underwent the dynamic \eqref{defflowxbysde} on $[-t,0]$, $Y_{0,t}(y)$ represents the position of the ancestor from time $-t$ of an individual "located" at position $y$ at time $0$.
-In particular, a jump $(s,r,u) \in N$ in \eqref{defflowybysde} has the following interpretation: at time $-s$ a new potential ancestor appears at the location $u$, all individuals from time $-(s-)$ that are located in the interval $I_{r,u}:=[u(1-r),u(1-r)+r]$ adopt this ancestor, so the corresponding ancestral lines coalesce at $u$.
+adopt this ancestor, so the corresponding ancestral lines coalesce at $u$.
 It particular, each jump of $N$ results in a merger of families (with a fraction of the dust).
 It is justified in the following proposition that the stochastic flow solving \eqref{defflowybysde} is well-defined. \begin{prop} Assume that \eqref{integassumption} holds true.
-There exists a unique stochastic flow $(Y_{0,t}(y), y \in [0,1], t \geq 0)$ with the following properties: \begin{enumerate}[(i)] \item almost surely, \eqref{defflowybysde} holds for all $y \in [0,1]$ and $t\geq 0$; \item almost surely, for every $y \in [0,1]$, the trajectory $t \mapsto Y_{0,t}(y)$ is c\`ad-l\`ag; \item almost surely, for every $t \geq 0$, the map $y \mapsto Y_{0,t}(y)$ is non-decreasing and continuous, and $Y_{0,t}(0)=0$, $Y_{0,t}(1)=1$. \end{enumerate} \end{prop} Proposition \ref{propexistence} is proved in Appendix \ref{propflows}.
-Also, Proposition \ref{martpb} from Appendix \ref{propflows} shows that the $p$-point motion of this flow solves the martingale problem satisfied by the $p$-point motion of the flow of inverses of the $\Lambda$-process (see \cite[Thm.
+There exists a unique stochastic flow $(Y_{0,t}(y), y \in [0,1], t \geq 0)$ such that, almost surely, the following properties hold: \begin{enumerate}[(i)] \item \eqref{defflowybysde} holds for all $y \in [0,1]$ and $t\geq 0$; \item for every $y \in [0,1]$, the trajectory $t \mapsto Y_{0,t}(y)$ is c\`ad-l\`ag; \item for every $t \geq 0$, the map $y \mapsto Y_{0,t}(y)$ is non-decreasing and continuous, and $Y_{0,t}(0)=0$, $Y_{0,t}(1)=1$. \end{enumerate} \end{prop} We refer to Appendix \ref{propflows} for the detailed construction of the flow $(Y_{0,t}(y), y \in [0,1], t \geq 0)$ and the proofs of its basic properties.
+In particular, Proposition \ref{propexistence} is proved in Appendix \ref{propflows0}.
+Proposition \ref{martpb}, also proved in Appendix \ref{propflows0}, shows that the $p$-point motion of this flow solves the martingale problem satisfied by the $p$-point motion of the flow of inverses of the $\Lambda$-process (see \cite[Thm.
 5]{BERTOIN2005307}) and that, in our case, that martingale problem is well posed.
 This shows that, in our case, the process $(Y_{0,t}(\cdot))_{t\geq 0}$, defined as the solution of \eqref{defflowybysde}, is indeed equal in law to the flow of inverses of the $\Lambda$-process, defined in \cite{BERTOIN2005307}.

 \begin{remark} That $Y_{0,\cdot}(\cdot)$ is equal in law to the flow of inverses of the $\Lambda$-process implies in particular that, for any $x,y \in [0,1]$ and $t\geq 0$, we have $\mathbb{P}(X_t(x) \geq y)=\mathbb{P}(x \geq Y_{0,t}(y))$.
 In other words, the one-point motions of the flows \eqref{defflowxbysde} and \eqref{defflowybysde} are Siegmund duals.
 This last point was already observed in \cite[Thm.
 2.5]{cordhumvech2022}. \end{remark}